rodrihgh/rodrihgh.github.io/_projects/user-activity-detection.md

 In our project, we used a technique called **compressive sensing** (CS) that has been around since the late 2000s.
-Its applications extend far beyond mobile communications as they are mostly related to the acquisition of a signal from a reduced set of measurements.
-To have a feeling of how powerful this technique can be, I really encourage you to have a look at this magnificent [Wired article][wired] of 2010, which explains how the algorithm works and how it was applied to magnetic resonance imaging to save a 2-year-old toddler's life back in 2009.
+Its applications extend far beyond mobile communications, as they are mostly related to the acquisition of a signal from a reduced set of measurements.
+To have a feeling of how powerful this technique can be, I really encourage you to have a look at this magnificent [Wired article][wired] of 2010, which provides the reader with a non-technical overview and how CS was applied to magnetic resonance imaging to save a 2-year-old toddler's life back in 2009.

 Compressive sensing is an exciting research area, with hundreds of top-level scientists devoted to push its boundaries day by day.
-In our implementation, we took as a reference a [2017 paper](http://ieeexplore.ieee.org/document/7934066/) by Mark Borgerding, Philip Schniter and Sundeep Rangan which enhances CS algorithms by borrowing ideas from neural networks and artificial intelligence.
+In our implementation, we took as a reference a [2017 paper](http://ieeexplore.ieee.org/document/7934066/) by Mark Borgerding, Philip Schniter and Sundeep Rangan which enhances an algorithm called **approximate message passing** by borrowing ideas from **neural networks** and **artificial intelligence**.

 ## Further references